eformsignen/eformsignen.github.io/help/chapter3.rst

 **Options**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In the Options step, you can set the document title, set and edit document notification settings, and choose whether to timestamp the document.
+In the Options step, you can set and edit document notification settings, and choose whether to timestamp the document.

 .. figure:: resources/wfd-option.png
    :alt: Options page
    :width: 700px

-- **Document title**: Sets the document title.
-Documents are sent and saved with the document title set here.

 - **Document notification settings:** Sets notifications about the document's status and completion to be sent to recipients, and previews or edits notification messages.